 The verdict – 9ct gold or 18ct gold?

 If your budget allows, and if you’re looking for a long-lasting piece with heirloom potential, go for 18ct gold.
-If you are after a lower price point, 9ct gold can also be a fine choice.
+If you are after a lower price point, 9ct gold may be an appropriate choice.

-Remember that how your jewellery is made (for example whether it’s handmade or cast into shape) can have more of an impact on its durability than what metal it’s made in.
+Remember that how your jewellery is made can have more of an impact on its durability than what metal it’s made in.

 Want more advice about choosing an awesome piece of jewellery?